FIRSTTeamLinebreak/2023-charged-up/README.md

 + Indentations use 4 spaces instead of Google's 2
 + Line limit is 300 chars instead of Google's 100

+### Spelling

+In order to prevent spelling errors, this project uses [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+Please install and enable this plugin in VSCode to prevent spelling errors.

 ## Licenses

 Code written by the Team Linebreak Programming Team and other contributors is released to the public under the MIT license.